emo-nikoloff/Technical-University/C/README.md

 # ⚙️ C
-My solutions to the tasks from the first year, second semester in **Technical University**
+My solutions to the tasks from the first year, second semester in **Technical University - Sofia**

 ---